 Cleaning up after your newborn gets messy, but the poo part is the yuckiest part.
 Over the years, people have used all sorts of things to make the process easier.

 Conventional disposable baby diapers seemed the best solution until we learned some unsavory truths.
 Brands make these diapers from plastic materials, and they are not biodegradable.
 They are also not reusable or recyclable in any way.
 Diapers we throw away end up as landfill waste after a single use and stay there for hundreds of years.
 They contribute to plastic pollution and the exhaustion of non-renewable fossil fuels.

-Read more: We have a deeper dive into the environmental impacts of cloth vs. disposable diapers a click away.
-You might also like our zero-waste baby selection perfect for gifts and our rundown of the best plastic-free baby bottles.
+Read more: We have a deeper dive into the environmental impacts of cloth vs. disposable diapers a click away and have a browse of our eco-friendly diaper bag recommendations to accompany your diaper choice below.